gatsbyjs/gatsby/docs/contributing/gatsby-docs-translation-guide.md

 #### Ask for help

 Don't be afraid to ask for help!
-If you're not sure about something, feel free to post in the `#localization` channel on the [Gatsby Discord](https://gatsby.dev/discord) or create an issue in the Gatsby repo.
+If you're not sure about something, you can post in the `#localization` channel on the [Gatsby Discord](https://gatsby.dev/discord) or create an issue in the Gatsby repo.

 If it feels like there is too much work and you need help, feel free to add more codeowners by editing the `CODEOWNERS` file in the repo.
 Are there any contributors who are making exceptional contributions?
 If so, consider making them a codeowner.